-4.3 Contract Decision Termination Rationale
+4.3.
+Termination Rationale

-Whenever termination of a postmaster's contract is considered, the Contract Termination Decision Rationale document must be completed by the Contract Advisor.
-This captures the background of the case, review undertaken and rationale behind the decision to be taken.
-The document will be used by Post Office legal services and the Postmaster Contract Termination Decision Committee as a basis for establishing:
+Whenever termination of a postmaster's contract is considered, the Termination Rationale Document must be completed by the Contract Advisor.
+This captures the background of the case, investigation undertaken and rationale behind the decision to be taken.
+The document will be used by the Contract Termination Decision Review Group as a basis for establishing: